pedroxcav/OfficeAPI/README.md

 ### Deploy ☁️
 <p align = "justify">
 Both the RESTful API and PostgreSQL Database was deployed using the Render services and you can already use it.
 Make your requests in your own HTTP CLient, like Postman for example, through the following link (https://officeapi-deploy.onrender.com).
-I left below a Postman collection with all the API requests, so you can turn your manual tests even better!
+I left below a Postman collection with all the API requests, so you can test easier!

 The Download:

 [![Postman Badge](https://img.shields.io/badge/Postman-685e96.svg?style=for-the-badge&logo=Postman&logoColor=white)](https://drive.google.com/file/d/1mXtsqkLjJRKMLyfevDPbuOLxFGv90oPW/view?usp=sharing)

-But even though the API is already deployed and hosted on Render, you steel choose to run the application on your own computer, don't worry about it, here are some downloads and instructions for you to make everything runs okay.
+But even though the API is already deployed and hosted on Render, you steel choose to run the application on your own computer, don't worry about it, here are some instructions for you to make everything runs okay.
 </p>

 ### Configuration ⚙️